Get More Information

 - Manage human resources for a safe, efficient, and effective learning environment

-- Demonstrate their knowledge of the political nature of education and its impact on the community
+- Demonstrate knowledge of the political nature of education and its impact on your community

 - Work effectively by respecting and having empathy for constituent groups with multiple perspectives